Jhenaidah Cadet College

-Jhenaidah Cadet College (JCC) is an English -medium military boarding school located in the outskirts of Jhenidah in Bangladesh.
+Jhenaidah Cadet College (JCC) is an English version military boarding school located in the outskirts of Jhenidah in Bangladesh.
 It is one of twelve cadet colleges of Bangladesh.
 It has departments of Science and Humanities.

 Overview

 East Pakistan Governor Abdul Monem Khan laying the foundation stone of the college in 1963.

 Jhenidah Cadet College is one of the twelve specialized residential public schools of the country.
 The college was established on 18 October 1963, with the first intake in 1964.
 It is the second among all cadet colleges in terms of seniority.
 It is located by the side of Jhenidah-Kushtia Highway, two kilometers away to the north of Jhenaidah town.
 The campus has an area of 103 acres (42 hectare).

 Motto, colors and flag

 Its motto is "The Learned are Judicious," which comes from the Arabic text inscribed at the middle of the college color, the flag is bottle green.
 The college flag has the three colors of the Armed Forces and bottle green as the background.